TheoAcker12/grav-tutorial/pages/02.base-tutorial/03.themes-and-plugins/docs.md

 There are a lot of available themes.
 If you click on one of them, you will see a variety of information including a linke to a Readme file, and possibly a link to a demo website.
 These are both worth examining if you are considering using that theme.
 [Skeletons](https://getgrav.http://grav.ds-tutorials.oucreate.com/mini-tutorials/understanding-themes/theme-skeletons/downloads/skeletons) can also be a helpful resource for understanding themes, but they will be covered in the mini tutorials.

-For this tutorial we will actually use the default theme, so we can go back to the Themes tab without installing anything.
+For this tutorial we will actually use the default theme, so we can go back to the _Themes_ tab without installing anything.

-Going back to the Themes tab, click on the Quark theme.
-Here you will see the information page for the theme.
-There is a link to the Readme file that contains some information about the theme, and just under it are a number of configuration options.
-These can modify certain aspects of the theme.
+Clicking on the _Quark_ theme will show us the information page for the theme.
+There is a link to the Readme file that contains more detailed information, and right under it are a number of configuration options for various aspects of the theme.
 For now, we will leave them as they are.

 ![Quark theme configuration](theme-config.png)

 ## Plugins

 Some themes support certain plugins.
-Common suspects include Breadcrumbs, Pagination, SimpleSearch, Taxonomy List, and TNT Search.
+Common suspects include _Breadcrumbs_, _Pagination_, _SimpleSearch_, _Taxonomy List_, and _TNT Search_.
 Ideally your chosen theme will have a detailed Readme that lists supported plugins.
-If it does not, I describe how to manually find out which plugins the theme uses in the mini tutorials.
+If it does not, I describe how to manually find out which plugins the theme uses in the following [mini tutorial](http://grav.ds-tutorials.oucreate.com/mini-tutorials/understanding-plugins/theme-plugins).
 There are also many plugins that do not require theme support.
 The best way to find out how to use a plugin is to look through the provided Readme.

 !!!
 The **[Plugins chapter](https://learn.getgrav.org/16/plugins)** in the Grav documentation is very technical, but you may want to check out the section on plugins in the **[Adminstration Panel chapter](https://learn.getgrav.org/16/admin-panel/plugins)**.

-Unfortunately, while the Readme for Quark is very helpful, it does not describe what plugins it automatically supports.
-However, we will install several plugins that are commonly supported.
+Unfortunately, while the Readme for _Quark_ is very helpful, it does not describe what plugins it automatically supports.
+However, we will install several of the most commonly supported plugins.

 To start with, we will need to go to the _Plugins_ tab on the admin panel and the click the _Add_ button.